Kanorto/AlenaManagerBot/README.md

 The admin build and the Telegram bot both read the specification from `/openapi.json`.
 Removing the now redundant `admin/openapi/openapi.json` prevents the specification from diverging in the future.

+## Security considerations

+Authentication tokens for the admin panel are stored in `sessionStorage`.
+This keeps credentials scoped to the current browser tab and clears them when the session ends.
+Avoid using `localStorage` for long-term persistence, since data there survives browser restarts and is more vulnerable to theft via cross-site scripting.